Coaching for Individuals

 One of the most powerful keys to self-understanding (and understanding others) that is available to us is the ability to “read” our emotions as messengers .
 Emotions tell us what is true for us and what needs our attention.

 The good news is you don’t need to make a massive investment in hours of therapy or coaching to learn to work with your emotions.
-You may just need a lesson in becoming literate in the language and flows of your emotions, so that you begin to hear what they’re saying.
+I can offer you a coaching consultation (in one or more sessions) on how to become literate in the language and flows of your emotions, so that you begin to hear what they’re saying.

 This is the intent behind a trademarked process called the Dynamic Emotional Integration Consultation (DEI).
 The self-assessment is simple to complete, and doesn’t take much time.
 Once you’ve shared it with me, we have a conversation designed to make sense of your experience with your emotions right now, with an intent of deepening your appreciation for the ways in which your emotions are working to get your attention.